 Vitamin K – Read more on Vitamin K

-Omega 3 Sources
+Vegan-Friendly Omega 3 Sources

 3. Chia Seeds

-#4 Pumpkin Seeds
+4. Pumpkin Seeds

-✓ Pumpkin seeds go great in oats; as a topper for smoothies and soups, and really make an excellent trail-mix or super-food bar ingredient.
+Try to choose raw and organic pumpkin seeds whenever possible as the healthiest option.
+Pumpkin seeds go great in oats; as a topper for smoothies, salads, soups, and make an excellent trail-mix or super-food bar ingredient.

 Take Home Message